joeldbirch/superfish/README.md

 ## Recently added features

-- CSS refactor for easier customisation.
+- Full CSS refactor for easier customisation.
+Supports unlimited levels of nested submenus.
 - Full support for touch devices.
+Android browsers, iOS Safari, IE9 on Windows Phone 7, Windows 8 IE10 with touchscreen.
 Touch to open submenus, touch again to follow the link.
-A simple solution for responsive web design: add some CSS media queries and use the same menu code-base at all screen sizes.
-- IE10 has touch behaviour consistent with all other touch-enabled browsers despite its new pointer events system.
-Mouse events and keyboard access all work as per normal.
-- Submenu closing animations.
-Customisable separately to opening animations.
-- Uses event delegation for improved initialisation performance.
+Be sure to include hoverIntent for widest support.
+- iOS Safari submenus can now be closed and its pesky hover state is now properly reset after using the browser's "back" button.